-25 Of The Best Avocado Recipes For Breakfast, Lunch And Dinner
+25 Of Our Best Avocado Recipes

 Photo, Erik Putz.

-Toast isn’t just for breakfast anymore.
-Today, dress it up for dinner with a sweet pea and avocado spread, topped with an egg, sunny side up.
+Toast isn’t just for breakfast — dress it up for dinner with a sweet pea and avocado spread, topped with a sunny egg.
 Get this sweet peas on toast recipe.

 11. Chicken chili verde